qcode-software/qcode-ui/docs/validation.md

 ### timeout
 Type: time (milisecond)

-Allows user to customise timeout for the submit request.
+Allows user to customise timeout for the ajax request.
 Default value is 20000.

 # Public Functions

 ### $('form').validation('parseResponse',response)
+Takes response as an argument and displays qtips and the messages where necessary by parsing the response.
 ### response
 Type: JSON

-Takes response as an argument and displays qtips and the messages where necessary by parsing the response.

 ### $('form').validation('showValidationMessage', element, messsage)
+Takes form element and message as arguments and displays the message as the tooltip for the given element using qtip.
 ### element
 Type: jQuery selection
 ### message
 Type: string

-Takes form element and message as arguments and displays the message as the tooltip for the given element using qtip.

 ### $('form').validation('hideValidationMessage', element)
+Hides tooltip for the given element.
 ### element
 Type: jQuery selection

-Hides tooltip for the given element.

 ### $('form').validation('showMessage', type, messsage)
+Takes message and type as arguments and displays the message.
+Position of the message can be customised by using the ```messages``` option.
 ### type
 Possible values: error, notify or alert
 ### message
 Type: string

-Takes message and type as arguments and displays the message.
-Position of the message can be customised by using the ```messages``` option.

 ### $('form').validation('hideMessage', type)
+Takes type of message as an argument and hides the message of the given type.
 ### type
 Possible values: error, notify or alert

-Takes type of message as an argument and hides the message of the given type.

 ### $('form').validation('getMessage', type)
+Takes type of message as an argument and returns the jQuery object for the message of the given type.
 ### type
 Possible values: error, notify or alert

-Takes type of message as an argument and returns the jQuery object for the message of the given type.

 ### $('form').validation('reposition')
 Toggle funciton to reposition or hide all the validation messages.

 ### $('form').validation('setValuesFromResponse', response)
+Takes the response as an argument and sets value of the form elements by parsing the response.
 ### response
 Type: JSON

-Takes the response as an argument and sets value of the form elements by parsing the response.